open-power-sdk/pveclib/README.md

 Header files that contain useful functions leveraging the PowerISA Vector Facilities: Vector Multimedia Extension (VMX AKA Altivec) and Vector Scalar Extension (VSX).
-Larger functions like quadword multipy and multiple quadword add and multiply are large enough to justify CPU specific and tuned run-time libraries.
-The user can choose to bind to platform specific static archives or dynamic shared object libraries which automatically (Dynamic linking with IFUNC resolves) select the correct implementation for the CPU it is running on.
+Larger functions like quadword multiply and multiple quadword multiply and madd are large enough to justify CPU specific and tuned run-time libraries.
+The user can choose to bind to platform specific static archives or dynamic shared object libraries which automatically (dynamic linking with IFUNC resolves) select the correct implementation for the CPU it is running on.

 The goal of this project to provide well crafted implementations